oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - Result is not a property,
   but looks a lot like one

+Update: François Remy
+has proposed setting a custom property with the same name as the function, and that property is treated as the resulting value.

+Whatever syntax we use,
-Either syntax should be able to support the same basic behavior, so we can bike-shed the details later.
+they should all be able to support the same basic behavior.
+We can continue to bike-shed the details.

 When multiple `result`s are returned, we need a way to determine which one is used.